 20 Gluten Free Baking Tips

 - The quality of commercially available gluten free flours varies greatly.
-I recommend Bob’s Red Mill 1 to 1 Baking Flour as a great quality plain gluten free flour.
-This packet has a blue label and is not to be confused with Bob’s Red Mill All Purpose Baking Flour which has a red label and contains bean flour – not a great flavour in cakes!
+I recommend Ardor Gluten Free Flour or Bob’s Red Mill 1 to 1 Baking Flour (blue label) as a great quality plain gluten free flour.

 - To convert plain gluten free flour to self raising flour, add 2 tsp baking powder to every cup of plain flour.